-All doctoral students are admitted on assistantship, with 54 credit hours of tuition remission, health insurance benefits, and an \$18,000 stipend per nine-month contract or a \$22,000 stipend per 11-month contract.
-In exchange, students provide 20 hours of work per each week of the contract period.
+All doctoral students are admitted on assistantship, with 54 credit hours of tuition remission and health insurance benefits.
+In the current academic year (2024-25), the stipend is \$22,500 stipend per nine-month RA contract and \$25,000 per ten-month TA contract.
+In exchange, students provide 20 hours of work per week during the contract period.
+Please note that the Provost's Office is making ongoing changes to assistantships, including increasing the length of contracts and the stipend amount.
+This information is current for the 2024-25 academic year only.

-Assistantships are renewable at the discretion of the Department for four years, provided students remain in good academic standing and are meeting expectations.
-In the fifth year, students may be awarded Teaching Assistantships, depending on whether such assistantships are made available from the university.
+Assistantships are renewable at the discretion of the Department for five years, provided students remain in good academic standing and are meeting expectations.